1966 Mauritanian presidential election: Background

-During the period of 1961-65, Ould Daddah faced pressure on some of the provinces annexed by the neighboring Morocco under Sultan Mohamed V and sought support from the Arab neighbors.
+Between 1961 and 1965, Ould Daddah faced pressure on some of the provinces annexed by the neighboring Morocco under Sultan Mohamed V and sought support from the Arab neighbors.
 He also maintained relations with French government and sought the help to station its troops in Mauritania which would go on until 1966.
 The government was also facing different issues on development and tribal orientation.
 During this period, the country lacked its own currency.

 In 1966 there were widespread agitation against the government by Black Africans against imposing Arab education and civil life.
 However, Ould was effective in controlling the opposition.
 Historians consider his rule moving to an extent of dictatorship as both the opposition inside the PPM and across Mauritania were effectively suppressed.
 From 1959 to 1966, the GDP of the country doubled, but only in mining sector, leaving the traditional sectors such as agriculture and fishing without any growth.